adhilcodes/Daemon/README.md

 ### To-do

-- Need to automate completly using unsupervised learning
+- Need to automate completly using unsupervised techniques